Skip to main content

 Clinical Mental Health

-UNO’s Counseling programs (Clinical Mental Health and School Counseling) are accredited through the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+UNO’s Counseling Clinical Mental Health program is accredited through the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 To be licensed as a Clinical Mental Health professional, graduate students must pass the Counselor Preparation Comprehensive Examination (CPCE) before exiting the program.

 In addition, students must pass the National Counseling Examination before licensure is granted by the state of Nebraska.